Convex-Dev/payment-pointers/README.md

 All development will be conducted in this public repository which will become a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 We will maintain a clear history of contributions, issues, and projects boards tracking progress over technical components described below.
-Given the projected timeline and the characteristics of this project, we will be able to reach out for feedback from the Web Monetization early, after a first iteration stage.
+Given the projected timeline and the characteristics of this project, we will be able to reach out for feedback from the Web Monetization community early, after the first iteration stage.

 ### Web-based UI

-The web-based UI will allow anyone to setup and manage revenue streams as described in this document in a matter of clicks, without requiring much technical knowledge at all.
+The web-based UI will allow anyone to set up and manage revenue streams as described in this document in a matter of clicks, without requiring much technical knowledge at all.
 As long as a user has the ability to place a payment pointer in a `<meta>` tag for Web Monetization, revenue sharing can be created and managed over that indirect payment pointer, as detailed throughout this document.
 There is no need for any further integration.

-First iteration of the UI will allow users to:
+The first iteration of the UI will allow users to:

 - Inspect portfolio of revenue streams, owned shares, and how owned shares are staked on payment pointers
-- Stake owned shares on chosen payments pointers
+- Stake owned shares on chosen payment pointers
 - Transfer shares
 - Create new revenues streams

 As soon as this first iteration becomes mature enough, we would like to reach out to the Web Monetization community for initial feedback.
 Given that no particular integration is required, the entry barrier for testing this first prototype on the current test network will be very low.

-Second iteration will focus on allowing more complex form of governance, optionally.
+A second iteration will focus on allowing more complex forms of governance, optionally.
 We will focus on allowing users to put desired constraints on share transfers, as described earlier.
 A concrete example would be the ability to reliably lock shares on a specific payment pointer, such as a charity wallet.
-Or do so within a specifid period of time.
+Or do so within a specified period of time.
 Such rules will be selected by merely answering a few simple questions when creating a new revenue stream.

-Third iteration will focus on providing a voting mechanism so that such rules can be created at any point in time.
+The third iteration will focus on providing a voting mechanism so that such rules can be created at any point in time.
 A concrete example would be the ability to vote for the minting of new shares that would then be staked on the payment pointer of a charity wallet.
-Users would have to ability to create and vote on such proposals.
+Users would have the ability to create and vote on such proposals.

 In parallel, a simple visualization tool will be developed allowing any user to inspect how shares are staked.
 For instance, a content consumer will get immediate insights regarding how fair a content platform is towards a specific content creator.

-Lastly, a developer section will point to the repositories of all produced technical components, such as this frontend application, with an overview of how those components fit together and can be deployed by independently by technical users.
+Lastly, a developer section will point to the repositories of all produced technical components, such as this frontend application, with an overview of how those components fit together and can be deployed independently by technical users.
 This is also essential for ensuring that all aspects can be easily peer-reviewed.

 Computational power required by users will be low.
 Overall, in terms of capabilities, this will remain a typical web-based UI written in [Re-frame](https://github.com/day8/re-frame) and [ReactJS](https://reactjs.org).
-The most intensive part will be signing transactions using [Ed25519](https://en.wikipedia.org/wiki/EdDSA) for which several Javascript libraries exist, meaning even mobile browser on low-end devices will be capable of performing those digital signatures.
+The most intensive part will be signing transactions using [Ed25519](https://en.wikipedia.org/wiki/EdDSA) for which several Javascript libraries exist, meaning even mobile browsers on low-end devices will be capable of performing those digital signatures.

 Although the UI will be initially built in English, an [internationalization library](https://github.com/tonsky/tongue) will be used.
 Such internationalization practises do not couple text with the interface that display this text.
 Effectively, text is maintained separately so